JuliaData/DataFrames.jl/docs/src/man/basics.md

                                                   3 columns and 985 rows omitted
 ```

+`Between()` selector allowing us to specify a range of columns (we can specify the start and
+stop column).
+In the below example we have specified columns `:Sex` and `:Housing` to start and
+stop respectively:

 ```jldoctest dataframe
 julia> german[:, Between(:Sex, :Housing)] # Columns starting from `:Sex` and ends at `:Housing` 1000×3 DataFrame